A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Discussion

-\item \textit{Solution} - The Smart Contract Proxy Pattern introduces a proxy contract as an intermediary layer.
+\item \textbf{Problem:} Traditional smart contracts lack the ability to be updated without manual storage migration, posing challenges in addressing vulnerabilities, enhancing functionality, and adapting to changing circumstances.

+\item \textbf{Forces (tradeoffs):} The problem requires balancing the following forces: (i) \textit{Immutability vs. Upgradability.} Smart contracts on blockchain platforms are traditionally immutable once deployed; (ii) \textit{Gas Costs vs. Flexibility.} Minimizing gas costs while providing flexibility for contract upgrades; (iii) \textit{Trust vs. Transparency.} Establishing trust in the upgrade process while maintaining transparency. \item \textbf{Solution:} The smart contract proxy pattern introduces a proxy contract as an intermediary layer.
 This proxy delegates calls to a logic contract, allowing seamless upgrades by deploying new logic contracts and updating the proxy to point to the latest version, hence allowing for dynamic updates.

-\item \textit{Consequences} \begin{itemize} \item \textit{Benefits:} \begin{itemize} \item \textit{Upgradability:} Enables systematic and non-disruptive upgrades by employing a distinct proxy contract that separates logic and state.
-Manual data migration is not required, as the storage is maintained within the proxy contract.
-This allows the logic contract to be updated without altering the state-holding proxy contract. \item \textit{Seamless Interaction with Existing State:} Maintains the contract's address and state during upgrades when the logic contract in the Proxy pattern is upgraded.
-The new version can seamlessly interact with the existing state, minimizing the need for explicit data migration. \item \textit{Ease of implementation:} Several libraries offer an easy integration of this pattern into smart contracts, encapsulating the proxy management (e.g., Open Zepplin and EIP-897 implementations) \end{itemize}

-\item \textit{Drawbacks:} \begin{itemize} \item \textit{Proxy Management Functions Complexity:} Requires dedicated proxy management functions, contingent on the type of proxy used (transparent or UUPS).
-This introduces an extra layer of complexity in the development process, demanding specific knowledge and consideration during implementation. \item \textit{Compatibility Maintenance:} Ensuring compatibility between different contract versions in the Proxy pattern requires meticulous consideration.
-Preserving consistent function selectors and storage layouts becomes crucial for a smooth transition during upgrades. \item \textit{Limited Direct Function Visibility:} Indirect access to the logic functions visibility.
-Users only have a direct access to the proxy administration functions, necessitating consultation of accompanying documentation to identify callable functions.
-This may potentially introduce usability challenges for end-users. \end{itemize} \end{itemize}